vilvaathibanpb/homebrew-tap/README.md

 ```bash
   arch -arm64 brew install clean-local
 ```

+### Windows

+For Windows, directly download from the [releases](https://github.com/vilvaathibanpb/clean-local/releases).

+Winget support will be there soon.

 ## Usage

 - Run the command `clean-local` in the root of the project.